SMF1208/Ender-3-V3-SE-CoPrint-KCM-Kit-Config-Files/README.md

-# Ender-3-V3-SE-CoPrint-KCM-Kit-Config-Files
-This is a set of config files to be used in conjunction with the Ender 3 V3 SE and the CoPrint KCM Multicolor Kit
+This is a set of config files to be used in conjunction with the Ender 3 V3 SE and the CoPrint KCM Multicolor Kit.

+Typically for the Ender 3 V3 SE you would need to use the marlin based chromapad or chromakit.
+This mod however allows you to use the cheaper KCM kit instead.

+This mod requires you to have klipper running on a raspi, configured to control this printer.
+There are plenty of guides on how to get this setup initially.
+Once you have it up and running, you can drag, drop and tweak these configs.

+These configs are for the NON RUNOUT SENSOR chromaheads and do not have the autoload macro or any of the macro adjustments needed for the runout sensor.
+Please keep that in mind.

+These configs are drag and drop however some things to keep in mind:
+- You will need to create your own mesh
+- You will need to add your own z offset.
+In these configs you can find the entry for this under the startprint macro in cp_macro.cfg
+- INPUT SHAPING IS SUPPORTED PLEASE SEE BELOW
+- You will need to enter your own serial IDs for not only the chroma equipment but also your printers MCU
+- Changes were made the filament_cut macro to allow for more time before retraction
+- Custom load and unload macros defined below
+-